How to Get Your Child to Love Reading (Over Screens)

 Try to avoid picking up your phone every time your kids are at the playground, a sports practice, the doctor’s waiting room, etc, and pick up a book or magazine instead.
 Set aside “quiet reading time” for everyone at home or during homework hour and participate as well.

-7. Allow for bedtime reading
+7. Encourage bedtime reading

 Scheduled bedtimes are critical to kid’s development and for proper sleep habits.
 Build-in an extra 10-15 minutes so they can read before lights out.
 Reading before bed is an excellent way to log daily reading time for kids (nothing heavy or school-required, just what they enjoy) and creates a natural “wind-down” before sleep.